 What is generally referred to as “game writing” is basically equal parts of writing and narrative design.
 So, for all of these elements, let’s consider both.
 Let’s start with the Plot.
 A Plot focused game has to do at least one of these things:

-Be a story you haven’t seen before, have an awesome twist near the end like Bioshock, or have something meaningful to tell, like This War of Mine.
+Write a story you haven’t seen before, have an awesome twist near the end like “Bioshock”, or have something meaningful to tell, like “This War of Mine”.

 So if you’re making a plot-centric game, just write a description of your plot and share it with people.
 Do they think that your twist is fantastic, that your tale is meaningful?
 If it’s not, it’s back to the drawing board.

 While the plot can be the most isolated part of the Trinity, if you’re going to have a twist, and especially if there’s something you’re trying to say about your game, try to integrate it into the mechanics as well.

 The role of the plot in delivering an amazing narrative is usually overrated.
 You could leave players dumbfounded and waiting for a sequel with a very simple plot, provided that we have done a good job with characters or even lore.

-Character: The Centerpiece of Your Narrative
+Character: The Actors of Your Narrative

 The first experience of each character by the player is going to be the visuals.
 What are they resembling?
 A brave warrior?
 The magical warlock?
 A Handsome Rogue?
 The look will give your players the first impression of them.

 Along with that, how the characters walk, what they wear, and how they talk, is going to tell a lot about who they are.
 Now, that doesn’t mean you’re never allowed to play against the norm.

 No matter what you do, the art department will literally save you thousands of words when it comes to giving personality to the characters.
 But make sure that you’re in touch with them.

 First up is character mechanics.
 We’ve talked about this before, but your player is going to spend the vast majority of the game, not in text boxes or scenes, but they’re going to be out there doing stuff.

-Last but not least, spend time thinking about who these characters really are.
+When you’re designing a game narrative, spend time thinking about who these characters really are.
 Not just what they do, or what their position is in your world, but who are they?
 What are their hopes and their dreams?
 What are the failures?
 Who was there when all this was swept up?
 And what do they think about what’s going on here?

 It’s the minute details, not the general things, that give character to your characters.
 So you have to find them.

-Lore: Make Your Game World Feel Alive
+Lore: Add Depth to Your Game World

-We’ve got Lore, finally.
+And finally, we get to my favorite part of writing for games, the lore.
 If the game is more about being a part of a living world than really having a conventional story, you literally have to find all the space in which you can work.